 Once you have agreed to a treatment plan with Dr. Fusi or Dr. Craig, a convenient time and date for surgery at a local outpatient surgery center will be scheduled.
 Before the procedure begins, anesthesia will be administered to ensure your comfort.
 After the anesthesia has taken effect Dr. Fusi or Dr. Craig will:

-- Make an incision that extends along the bikini line.
+- Make a horizontal incision that extends along the bikini line.
 The shape and length will depend on how much skin needs to be excised.

 - Remove excess skin and fat to contour your abdomen.

 - Close the incision to promote healing and minimize scarring.

-When your surgery has concluded, you will be taken to a recovery room to rest comfortably until the anesthesia wears off.
+When your surgery has concluded, Houston patients will be taken to a recovery room to rest comfortably until the anesthesia wears off.
 You will return home the same day as surgery.

 How Long Will Recovery Take?

 Although recovery time varies based on your body’s natural healing process, most Houston patients experience one week of discomfort before they are able to return to their regular routine.
 In the initial post-operative period it can be normal to experience some: